warp-ds/tech-docs/docs/components/slider/usage.md

 ## Accessibility

 To be accessible, an `aria-label` prop should be provided to the slider.
-If the slider is labeled by a separate element, use an `aria-labelledby` prop with the id of the labeling element instead.
+If the slider is labeled by a separate element, use the `labelledby` prop with the id of the labeling element instead.

 ## Events